davidjbradshaw/eslint-config-adjunct/README.md

 ### Prettier

 If prettier is installed, any rules that may conflict with Prettier will be disabled.
-The plugin should read you Prettier config from your projects route.
+The plugin should read you Prettier config from your project's root.

 - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier)
 - [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier)